-The data transfer rate varies, depending on the following conditions: Obstacles, such as walls, located between devices Distance between devices Material used in walls Proximity to microwaves and cordless telephones Radio frequency interference and other environmental conditions Device configuration Type of software application Type of operating system Use of both wireless LAN and Bluetooth functions at the same time on your computer Size of file being exchanged Large files may occasionally be corrupted during continuous transfer due to limitations of the Bluetoc electromagnetic interference in the environment. rge files may occasionally be corrupted during continuous transfer due to limitations of the Bluetooth standard and ctromagnetic interference in the environment.
-Bluetooth devices must be certified to make sure that the applicable standard requirements are maintained.
-Even if ndards are met, individual device performance, specifications, and operation procedures can vary.
-Data exchange may
+Th e data transfer rate varies, depending on the following conditions: Obstacles, such as walls, located between devices Distance between devices Material used in walls Proximity to microwaves and cordless telephones Radio frequency interference and other environmental conditions Device configuration Type of software application Type of operating system Use of both wireless LAN and Bluetooth functions at the same time on your computer Size of file being exchanged Large files may occasionally be corrupted during continuous transfer due to limitations of the Bluetooth standard and electromagnetic interference in the environment.
+All Bluetooth devices must be certified to make sure that the applicable standard requirements are maintained.
+Even standards are met, individual device performance, specifications, and operation procedures can vary.
+Data exchange n